oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Refs</button>
 <div class="content" style="display: none;" markdown="1">

 Refs (or "references") are used to accessing specific elements of the DOM.
-Specifically, there are used for accessing HTML elements or class components (they cannot be used with functional components).
+Specifically, there are used for accessing HTML elements or class components (they cannot be used with functional components; although functional components can use refs via React Hooks - see below).

 In the following example, a ref is added to the input element.
 The ref points to a function that creates a new class property that points to the input element.